pmcilreavy/pmcilreavy.github.io/_posts/2018-12-18-debug-eventgrid-triggered-azure-function.md

 ---
 layout: post
-title: Debugging an Event Grid Triggered Azure Function with Postman
+title: Locally Debugging an Event Grid Triggered Azure Function with Postman
-excerpt: "How to use Postman to debug an Azure Function that has an Event Grid Trigger."
+excerpt: "How to use Postman to locally debug an Azure Function that has an Event Grid Trigger."
 date: 2018-12-18
 categories: [C#, azure event grid, azure function, serverless]
 comments: true